 Prior to his appointment as Chief Operating Officer of Allergan in May 2016, Mr. Stewart served executive leadership roles of increasing responsibility, including as President, Generics and Global Operations from March 2015 to May 2016; Chief Operating Officer from July 2014 to March 2015; and President, Global Operations, from August 2010 to July 2014.
 He joined Allergan (then Watson) in November 2009 as Senior Vice President, Global Operations.
 Before joining Watson, Rob held various senior leadership roles with Abbott Laboratories, Inc. (1995 through 2009) as well as Hoffman La-Roche Inc.

-Mr. Stewart currently serves as Vice Chair of the Board of The Association for Accessible Medicines (AAM).
+Mr. Stewart currently serves as Chairman of the Board of The Association for Accessible Medicines (AAM).
 He has also served as a Member of the Board of the National Association of Manufacturers (NAM) since September 2016, and a member of the Fairleigh Dickinson University Board of Trustees since June 2017.

 Mr. Stewart holds a Bachelor’s degree in Business Management and Finance from Fairleigh Dickinson University.